 Provision for income taxes.
 The principal reasons for the difference between the Company's effective income tax rates and the U.S. federal statutory income tax rates are explained in Note 11 to the Consolidated Financial Statements.
+As discussed in Note 1 to the Consolidated Financial Statements, the Company's consolidated financial statements have been restated, including significant changes in the Company's previously-reported provision for income taxes.

-As previously reported, the Company's income tax benefit in the second quarter of 2004 includes (i) a \$268.6 million income tax benefit (\$230.2 million, or \$1.91 per diluted share, net of minority interest) related to the reversal of a deferred income tax asset valuation allowance attributable to Kronos' income tax attributes in Germany (principally net operating loss carryforwards) and (ii) a \$43.7 million income tax benefit (\$36.4 million, or \$.30 per diluted share, net of minority interest) related to income tax attributes of a subsidiary of NL.
+As previously reported, the Company's income tax benefit in the second quarter of 2004 includes (i) a \$268.6 million income tax benefit (\$230.2 million, or \$1.91 per diluted share, net of minority interest) related to the reversal of a deferred income tax asset valuation allowance attributable to Kronos' income tax attributes in Germany (principally net operating loss carryforwards) and (ii) a \$48.5 million income tax benefit (\$40.4 million, or \$.34 per diluted share, net of minority interest) related to income tax attributes of a subsidiary of NL.